Speak to a member of our sales team on 0161 273 5331

 Never one to deny chance, Reg set about the new challenge and soon found himself sourcing furnishings for multiple clients.
 In 1953 he, and his wife Maureen, opened Stocktons furniture store, on the corner of Oxford Street and Chepstow Street in Manchester.

 At the start, Stocktons positioned itself as a discount furniture retailer.
 Reg would source furniture that was available in other luxury stores in Manchester and offer the same ranges at a discounted rate.
 He passionately believed that people should never buy what they couldn’t afford and applied this to his business.

 In 1966 Reg brought his son Breck into the business, aged just 16.
 Breck started work on the van, on the basis that he should learn the business from the bottom up, within a year he had progressed into buying and started building his own future.

 “My dad was horrified to discover that i’d increased our number of high priced suites from one to five” says Breck.
 “At the time he was happily providing mid-market furniture at low prices and doing very well.
 I argued that people would pay more for the higher end styles, and he was outraged.
 I was right though, we sold all five in a single weekend.

 Dad realised that Stocktons was set to expand and that to maintain overheads he’d be better buying rather than renting.
 He found the property on Great Ancoats Street and took out his first ever overdraft to pay for it, for £70,000.
 Within 12 months he’d paid the loan off.

-We now have 42,000 square feet of warehousing and 50,000 square feet of showrooms.
-Dad lived long enough to see it all, he was so committed to family and the business that we could never persuade him to retire.”
+We now have a 40,000 square feet of showroom and dad lived long enough to see it all!
+He was so committed to family and the business that we could never persuade him to retire.”

 The Stocktons are an incredibly close family and have just celebrated Breck’s 60th birthday.
 His son Kit and daughter Talia joined the business in their teens; Kit on the lorries at 16 and Talia in the offices at 18.